Operating Cash Flow Ratio

 A ratio greater than ONE indicates good financial health.

-Indicating the cash flow is more than sufficient to meet the
+Indicating the cash flow is more than sufficient to meet the short-term

 financial obligations.

-Companies with a high operating cash flow are generally
+Companies with a high operating cash flow are generally considered to be in good financial health.

-This liquidity ratio is considered an accurate measure of
+This liquidity ratio is considered an accurate measure of short-term liquidity, as it only uses cash generated from

 core business operations rather than from all income sources.